How to Build an Instagram following

 However, if you post on Instagram and expect the phones to be flooded, you’re in for a disappointment.
 This is where we adjust our way of thinking.

-Social media marketing can be extremely effective.
+Social Media Marketing like Social Media Management and Social Media Advertising can be extremely effective and helpful.
 But it is a long game.
-Approach social media with the mindset that it’s effect will not be immediate.
+Approach social media with the mindset that its effect will not be immediate.

 So, with that in mind, our approach to Instagram should be one of minimal effort.
 If you spend an hour per day working on an Instagram post then yes, you won’t see a return on your time investment.